General References

 Tornadoes Impacting Interstates: Service and Societal Considerations - written by a couple of forecasters at the Topeka, KS NWS Forecast Office addressing tornadoes crossing interstates.
 This is the first research that was seen in the wake of 2009's compromise national tornado safety messaging with the American Red Cross, FEMA and the NWS

-Storm Chasing with Safety, Courtesy, and Responsibility - Chuck Doswell's discussion of storms, with emphasis on personal safety
+Storm Chasing with Safety, Courtesy, and Responsibility – A re-print of Chuck Doswell's discussion of storms, with emphasis on personal safety

 Irresponsible Media Storm Chase Practices - a discussion by Chuck Doswell and Roger Edwards about how not to behave in the field